R3dFruitRollUp/rascal/README.md

 $ rascal python
 ```

-Here is what rascal looks like when started, and when a _self_ link is chosen
+Here is what rascal looks like when started, and when a _self_ link (marked
-(`A` was pressed in this case).
-Non-self links and links detected in posts
+with a '♦') is chosen (`A` was pressed in this case).
+Non-self links and links
-will be opened in your default browser.
+detected in posts will be opened in your default browser.

 ![screenщhot](https://github.com/soli/rascal/raw/master/screenshot.png)